 The establishment of the Division of Global Engagement (GE) in 2016 created a central unit to facilitate, advance, and promote all aspects of international education.
 Infrastructure growth of the unit has gone from 10 staff positions in the Office of International Education (IEO) in 2015 to a total of 22 staff positions and 14 student employees currently in GE.
-The Division now has four units to support the work of internationalizing the campus: International Student and Scholar Services (ISSS), Study Abroad, Global Programming, and Global Initiatives.38
+The Division now has four units to support the work of internationalizing the campus: International Student and Scholar Services (ISSS), Global Learning (formerly Study Abroad), Global Programming, and Global Initiatives.38